krima-patel/krima-patel/README.md

 ### A little about me:

-- 🔭 I’m currently working on planning for front-end capstone!
+- 🔭 I’m currently working on planning for front-end capstone, [Curl Power](https://github.com/krima-patel/CurlPower)!
 - 🌱 I’m currently learning React and Next.js.
 - 💬 Ask me about anything related to my work here on my profile.
 Happy to discuss or answer any questions you may have!
 - 📫 How to reach me: patel.krima@hotmail.com